-I’ve been meaning to write this post about Earthdog martingale collars forever!
+I’ve been meaning to write this post about Earthdog martingale collars for dogs forever!
 Kobi has been wearing Earthdog collars for years and we love them!

 On top of all that goodness, Earthdog products are handmade in Nashville, TN, USA.
 The collars come in a variety of colors and patterns.

 Best of all, Kobi loves his collar.
-Post bath or post brushing – he’s very happy to have his collar put back on and comes over tail wagging when I bring it out.
+Post bath or post brushing – he’s happy to have his collar back on and comes over, tail wagging when I bring it out.